Toshayo/WaterFramesBackported/README.md

 - [WATERMeDIA](https://www.curseforge.com/minecraft/mc-mods/watermedia): Multimedia Support

-    Take latest version (recommended 2.1.25), and it does not matter that the mod is for 1.21.+
+    Take version 2.1.24 and it does not matter that the mod is for 1.21.+

 ### Credits